 - Physical Damage – Pays for repairs to your truck if it's damaged in an accident, whether it's caused by a collision with another vehicle or a falling tree branch.

 - Motor Truck Cargo – Coverage for loss or damage to the load you're hauling.

 - Motor Truck General Liability – Pays for injuries or property damage you cause because of business activities not directly related to using your truck.

 This isn't an all-inclusive list.
-The FMCSA and certain contracts likely have specific owner operator insurance requirements you'll need to meet before you can start working.
+The Federal Motor Carrier Safety Administration (FMCSA) and certain contracts likely have specific owner operator insurance requirements you'll need to meet before you can start working.
 Make sure you've got the proper coverages in place before hitting the road.

 Owner operator insurance cost

 Several factors influence the cost of owner operator truck insurance, including: